 Here’s everything you need to know about investing mentioned in the book:

-wwwwwwinvesting: This one is simple.
-Chose where your money will go and then set automatic forwarder.
+Investing: This one is simple.
+Chose where your money will go and then set anautomatic forwarder.
 BAM.
 You’re rich.
 Well, not quite but at least you don’t have to do it manually.

 Stocks: When you buy stocks you basically get shares of a company.
 If the company does well, you celebrate.
 If not, you curse out loud and you regret reading this summary.
 But what you need to know about stocks is the following: the average returns of stocks is about 8 percent per year.
 Not bad.
 The difficult part is finding a company worth investing in.